Neural Stem Cells Sustain Natural Killer Cells That Dictate Recovery From Brain Inflammation

 Digital Object Identifier (DOI)

 Liu, Qiang; Sanai, Nader; Jin, Wei Na; Cava, Antonio La; Kaer, Luc Van; and Shi, Fu Dong, "Neural Stem Cells Sustain Natural Killer Cells That Dictate Recovery From Brain Inflammation" (2016).
-Neurobiology Articles.
+Translational Neuroscience.
 163.